How to Remove Startup and Login Items in Background on Mac?

 Step.
 3→ While in the general tab, select the “Login Items” action.

 In the login items panel, the users can see separate sections: the applications that launch on the startup of your Mac and the login items associated with some apps that automatically open once you boot up your MacBook.
-The login items are the services of the apps that are required for the application to work properly on your device.
-But you can disable it without worrying about the app crashing or not working properly, as these services are relaunched once you run the app.
+The login items are the apps’ services required for the application to work correctly on your device.
+But you can disable it without worrying about the app crashing or not working correctly, as these services are relaunched once you run the app.

 Step.
 4→ Look for the app you want to disable in the section containing all the startup applications and click on it.